wutongliuxue/SE2250B-Phase-3/README.md

 12. Fix the basement without a roof error
 13. Import new female character into the game
 14. Original Basement Scene is removed, delete unused assets, naming convention fixed
+15. The second character has been placed into the map, and inherited the code from first player